Ishinoshita/Leela-Zero-Training-Data-Viewer/README.md

 # LZ Training Data Viewer
 Reversing LZ training data into commented sgf files

 This is my personal repo to share some analysis I have done on Leela Zero training data.
-As a way to learn to use Github as well.
+As a way to learn to use Github.

 Fresh beginner in Python and in object oriented programing, I chose as a toy problem to write a python script that reverses Leela Zero training data into self-play games sgf files, embedding some statistics on the search policy: